mdn/content/files/en-us/web/javascript/guide/modules/index.md

 You can see such lines in action in [`main.js`](https://github.com/mdn/js-examples/blob/main/module-examples/basic-modules/main.js).

+> [!NOTE]
-> **Note:** In some module systems, you can use a module specifier like `modules/square` that isn't a relative or absolute path, and that doesn't have a file extension.
+> In some module systems, you can use a module specifier like `modules/square` that isn't a relative or absolute path, and that doesn't have a file extension.
 > This kind of specifier can be used in a browser environment if you first define an [import map](#importing_modules_using_import_maps).

 Once you've imported the features into your script, you can use them just like they were defined inside the same file.
 The following is found in `main.js`, below the import lines: